 Related Article: Natural Hair Discrimination in Cincinnati will cease to exist thanks to Non-Discrimination Protections.

-CrownMob is developing a mobile platform that will literally disrupt the traditional methods to finding your next barber, stylist and products made for people of color.
-The technology allows consumers to search and purchase products as well as discover, book and pay barbers and stylists with a single mobile platform.
+CrownMob is developing a mobile platform that will disrupt traditional methods of finding your next barber, stylist, and products made for people of color.
+The technology allows consumers to search and purchase products, discover, book, and pay barbers and stylists with a single mobile platform.

-The mobile platform uses geo-location services to enable consumers to connect with creatives in their specific area.
-Filter options also allow consumers to view products and hair creatives based on price, product and services.
-Additionally, consumers can view the ratings of the creatives, photo galleries and schedules.
+The mobile platform uses geolocation services to enable consumers to connect with creatives in their specific area.
+Filter options allow consumers to view products and hair creatives based on price, development, and services.
+Additionally, consumers can view the ratings of the creatives, photo galleries, and schedules.

-The idea for this platform came from Co-founder and CEO Ricardo Grant’s lack of understanding as to why his wife, mother and sister found it so difficult to find what they needed to fulfill their hair care needs in a multi-billion dollar industry.
+The idea for this platform came from Co-founder and C.E.O.
+Ricardo Grant’s need to understand why women in his life found it challenging to fulfill their hair care needs.

 Grant said, “My wife ordered bundles of hair and products.
 I was curious about the cost.
 I looked at the credit card statement and saw the price for her most recent purchases exceeded $600!”

-Grant did some research and realized a marketplace to compare products pricing, quality, stylists and barbers simply did not exist.
+Grant researched and realized a marketplace to compare product pricing, quality, stylists, and barbers did not exist.
 So, he decided to build it!

-The most surprising component about CrownMob is its basic features for hair creatives and product retailers will be free.
-The consumer’s fee to book a stylist or barber is $1 and prevents consumers from having to stop at the ATM on the way to the shop because an establishment is not credit card enabled.
+The most surprising component of CrownMob is its basic features for hair creatives, and product retailers will be free.
 The product side of CrownMob will take a small commission fee on products that sell only.

 Related Article: Need better hair maintenance?
 Try these natural hair salons.